 Next the peripheral part of the ultrasound images not depicting tissue are removed and the image is then converted to grayscale (1 colour channel).

 Experienced physicians will then use an image segmentation tool, for example ‘Labelme’, and annotate the brachial plexus.
-This annotation is then verified by the two other physicians as quality assurance.
+This annotation is then verified by the two other physicians independently as quality assurance.

 Furthermore, to ensure anonymity, we confirm that there will be no identifiable information on the images nor in the (DICOM) metadata.